ASCA | Home AMERICAN SCHOOL COUNSELOR ASSOCIATION

 ASCA Position

-School counselors engage in quality school counseling supervision during their training and professional practice to enhance the implementation of their school counseling program.
-Supervision by individuals who have a background in school counseling or certification in supervision enhances school counselors’ professional growth and leadership development in their roles as practitioners and potential supervisors.
+School counselors engage in quality supervision during their training and professional practice to enhance the implementation of the school counseling program.
+Supervision by individuals who have a background in school counseling and supervision training enhances school counselors’ professional growth and leadership development in their roles as practitioners and potential supervisors.

 The Rationale

-School counselors pursue consultation and supervision in their school counseling training program and throughout their professional career to strengthen their school counseling skills and remain culturally supportive and ethically compliant (ASCA, 2019; ASCA, 2020; ASCA, 2022).
-Supervision provides opportunities for novice and experienced school counselors to develop and refine the skills required to address the needs of pre-K–12 students through typical stages of development and as they navigate societal challenges (Bultsma, 2021).
-Supervision is also helpful in adapting to changing cultural and environmental demands.
+School counselors pursue consultation and supervision in their school counselor training program and throughout their professional career to strengthen their school counseling skills and remain culturally supportive and ethically compliant (ASCA, 2019, 2020, 2022).
+Supervision provides opportunities for school counseling students, novice school counselors and experienced school counselors to develop and refine the skills required to address the needs of each and everystudent (Bultsma, 2021).
+Supervision is also helpful in adapting to changing cultural, developmental and environmental demands.

-To meet the needs of future students, to support current school counselors in the field, and to sustain the school counseling profession for the future, school counseling ethical and professional standards highlight the need for school counselors to seek supervision and training as supervisors (ASCA, 2019, ASCA, 2020; ASCA, 2022; CACREP, 2016).
-Effective supervision infuses knowledge of supervision models specific to school counseling,ethics, social justice, professional development, leadership, advocacy and other professional roles such as gatekeeping (ASCA, 2017; ASCA, 2019; ASCA, 2020; Levitt, et al., 2019).
-Trained school counseling supervisors provide necessary professional development to assist school counselors and school-counselors-in-training to be well-prepared, skilled and competent practitioners (Bernard & Goodyear, 2019; McCoy & Neale-McFall, 2017).As gatekeepers, supervisors also intervene with professional colleagues when the safety and welfare of pre-K–12 students is in jeopardy (ASCA, 2016; Schuermann, et al., 2018).
+School counseling ethical and professional standards highlight the need for school counselors to seek supervision and training as supervisors (ASCA, 2019, 2020).
+Effective supervision draws on supervision models specific to school counseling, ethics, social justice, professional development, leadership, advocacy and other professional roles (ASCA, 2019, 2020, 2023; Hilts & Levy, 2025).
+Trained school counselor supervisors provide necessary professional development that supports school counselors and school counseling students to be well-prepared, skilled and competent practitioners (Bernard & Goodyear, 2019; Brown & Carrola, 2022).

 The School Counselor's Role

-School counseling supervisors must have the following qualifications:
+School counselor supervisors must have the following qualifications:

 Summary

-School counselor supervision involves the continued personal and professional development of currently practicing school counselors and school-counselors-in-training regarding the knowledge and skills needed for providing effective school counseling programs.
-Supervision focuses on the development and growth of school counseling skills and the integration of school counselor standards and competencies in practice.
-School counselor supervisors have the appropriate background, experience and training needed to prepare school counselors to meet the ever-changing needs and challenges of students, families, schools and communities.
+School counselor supervision supports the ongoing personal and professional development of practicing school counselors and school counseling students in the knowledge and skills required to deliver effective school counseling programs.
+Supervision focuses on the development of school counseling skills and the integration of school counselor standards and competencies in practice.
+School counselor supervisors have the appropriate background, experience and training needed to prepare school counselors to meet the needs and challenges of students, families, schools, colleagues and communities.

 References

 American School Counselor Association.
-(2017).
-The School Counselor and School Counseling
+(2023).
+The School Counselor and School Counseling Programs

 In this section